-- The number of estimated renter households that will be residing within the primary market area at the current time with a householder age of 62 or older. - The assumption that tenants are paying no more than 40 percent of their income for the maximum allowed tax credit rent. - One-bedroom units have one occupant and two-bedroom units have no more than two occupants. - Inclusion of all existing age-restricted LIHTC units except those units subject to project-based Section 8 vouchers.
+- The number of estimated renter households that will be residing within the primary market area at the current time with a householder age of 62 or older. - The assumption that tenants are paying no more than 40 percent of their income for the maximum allowed Tax Credit rent. - One or two-bedroom units have no more than two occupants.

+- Inclusion of all existing age-restricted LIHTC units except those unit's subject to projectbased Section 8 vouchers.
 Units occupied by Section 8 voucher (sticky vouchers) holders should not be excluded. - Only comparable LIHTC units should be used in the analysis (e.g., senior developments should only be compared to existing senior LIHTC units.
 Assisted living LIHTC units, however, should be excluded unless that is the population the proposed subject project is targeting).